-Note: If the respondent does not endorse worry or concern but instead says that he or she expects or is certain that the feared outcome will occur (i.e. "I'm not worried.
+Note: If the respondent does not endorse the individual expresses worry or concern but instead says that he or she expresses expectancy or certainty that the feared outcome will occur (i.e. "I'm not worried.
 I just know it's going to happen"), then the rater should still consider this as worry or concern.

-- 71a.
-Have you ever had an experience where you thought you might choke that has made you more careful about eating (e.g., a choking episode, tube insertion, medical investigation)?
-(Yes/No) - 71b.
-Over the past 4 weeks, have you been worried that eating will make you choke and the worry has been so great that it has limited the amount or type of food that you eat?
+71a.
+To your knowledge, has your child ever had an experience where he/she has thought they might choke that has made him/her more careful about eating (e.g., a choking episode, tube insertion, medical investigation)?
+(Yes/No)

+71b.
+To your knowledge, over the past 4 weeks, has your child been concerned that eating will make him or her choke to the extent that it has restricted the amount or type of food that s/he eats?
+Rating: